Ovarian Cancer – Ignoring symptoms isn’t an option. Screening is.

 • HE4 is another marker for ovarian cancer, that has been available privately for several years.
 HE4 is over expressed in ovarian cancer and other cancers and normal ovarian tissue has a minimal production of HE4.
 By combining HE4 with CA125 one gets an increased ability to identify ovarian cancers early.

-• At RoC Private Clinic we utilize ROMA (Risk of Ovarian Malignancy Algorithm) test.
+• At ROC Clinic we utilize ROMA (Risk of Ovarian Malignancy Algorithm) test.
 This test assesses the CA-125 level and HE4 levels, together with a woman’s menopausal status and calculates a risk of ovarian cancer.
 The result will classify a woman as being at low or high risk of ovarian cancer.

 3. Transvaginal ultrasound